 This module provides you with opportunities to develop a conceptual and theoretical background in leadership, and to develop leadership competencies in yourselves and others.
 It covers areas such as leadership style, followership, ethical and responsible leadership, gender and leadership, and cross-cultural leadership.
 Over the course of this module, you can gain an in-depth understanding and appreciation of the impact interpersonal skills have on leadership effectiveness.
 With an applied focus, the module requires you to reflect on and apply theories and techniques to your personal real-world context in order to enhance your leadership practice.

 Project Planning and Management

-This module offers students a foundation in the theory and best practice of project management and explores the practical skills of how to plan, implement and control projects.
-It examines the system perspective on management and takes a practically oriented overview of the nature and purpose of project management and its key functions, including scope, time, cost and quality.
+This module offers you a foundation in the theory and best practice of project management and explores the practical skills of how to plan, implement and control projects.
+It examines the system perspective on management and takes a practically-oriented overview of the nature and purpose of project management and its key functions, including scope, time, cost and quality.
 The role and qualities of the Project Manager and the composition of the team are also examined.
-The material and approach in the module incorporates world-wide best practices from major professional bodies: the PMI Body of Knowledge, APM Body of Knowledge and PRINCE2.
+The material and approach in the module incorporates worldwide best practices from major professional bodies: the PMI Body of Knowledge, APM Body of Knowledge and PRINCE2.

-It is focused on transferable skills for boosting students’ professional development and employability: practical problem solving and decision making in conditions of uncertainty and ambiguity; planning capability; adaptability to work in different contexts – attributes highly valued by employers.
+It is focused on transferable skills for boosting your professional development and employability: practical problem solving and decision making in conditions of uncertainty and ambiguity; planning capability; and adaptability to work in different contexts – attributes highly valued by employers.

 Delivering Projects, Programmes and Portfolios